izabera/izabera.github.io/README.md

 When you add a new post, run `makeblog [message]` to update your index page.

-Enabling the git plugin, you'll be prompted whether to clone a repo or create a new one.
-Then, when you run `makeblog`, it will add all the changes, commit them and push to the remote if you selected it.
+Enabling the git plugin, you'll be prompted whether to clone a repo or create a new one. `makeblog` will then add, commit and push to the remote if necessary.